What is Trabeculectomy Surgery?

 - Incision: A small flap of tissue is created in the sclera (white part of the eye) using a sharp blade or laser.

-- Creation of a drainage channel: A small hole is made in the underlying tissue (the trabecular meshwork) to create a new pathway for the aqueous humor to drain out of the eye.
+- Creation of a drainage channel: Surgeons create a small hole in the underlying tissue (the trabecular meshwork) to form a new pathway for the aqueous humor to drain out of the eye.

 - Suturing: The flap is sutured back in place with very fine stitches.